Planning alternative routes

 To request alternative routes during initial route planning, a non-zero value for maxAlternatives must be specified when constructing AlternativeRouteOptions; other parameters must remain unset.

-The routes parameter in the RoutePlanningResponse result of route planning will have the list of calculated routes, the first route in this list will be the main route.
-The number of other routes, if there are any, will not be bigger than the maxAlternatives value specified in the RoutePlanningOptions.
-These generated routes are alternative routes.
+The routes parameter in the RoutePlanningResponse result contains the list of calculated routes.
+The first route in this list is the main route.
+Any additional routes in the list are alternative routes.
+The number of alternative routes, if present, will not exceed the value of the maxAlternatives parameter specified in the RoutePlanningOptions.

-See planning route for more information on how to plan a route using RoutePlanningOptions.
+See planning a route for more information on how to plan a route using RoutePlanningOptions.

 1val amsterdam = GeoPoint(52.377956, 4.897070)